Nitisha7896/Bill-splitter/README.md

 File
 - **BillSplitter.xlsx** – Google Sheet exported to Excel format.
 Open with Excel or upload to Google Sheets.
+- To access the Bill Splitter Sheet:
+Click the link or view raw option to download the file

 How to Use
 1. Open the file in Google Sheets.